Williams Bay, Wisconsin: Public safety

 The Williams Bay Police Department consists of eight sworn police officers.
 Geneva Lake is patrolled by the Geneva Lake Law Enforcement Agency which is partially funded by the village.
 The Geneva Lake Water Safety Patrol is a private, non-profit organization that promotes safety on Geneva Lake through boat patrols, lifeguard services and educational programs.
 The Water Safety Patrol is based on the campus of George Williams College.

 The Williams Bay Volunteer Fire Department provides fire protections services for the village, while the Williams Bay Rescue Squad provides pre-hospital emergency care and rescue services.
 Mercyhealth Hospital and Medical Center - Walworth is located a 1/2 mile north of the village.

 Transportation

 Wisconsin Highway 67 passes through the village's central business district.
 Wisconsin Highway 50 forms a portion of the village's northern boundary.

 No public transportation presently serves Williams Bay, but until the 1960s it was the terminus of the Chicago and North Western Railway.
-The line also had stops in Como, Lake Geneva, Genoa City, Richmond, and McHenry, Illinois.
+The line also had stops in Como, Lake Geneva, Pell Lake, Genoa City, Richmond, and McHenry, Illinois.
 The Williams Bay Boat Ramp and Beach now stand on the site of the former railroad station, and a gravel area for sailboat rigging marks the site of the roundhouse.
 Part of the railroad right-of-way serves as a walking trail in the Kishwauketoe Nature Conservancy.